 In June 2011, Twitter introduced the ability to attach a photo to your tweet.
 This changed the game since now users could rely on attractive images to make posts stand out, as opposed to just using 140 characters wisely.
 Those using Hootsuite to schedule tweets in the past were not able to get the full benefits of attaching a photo to a tweet, because Hootsuite would attach the picture as a link instead of showcasing the full image.
 This meant that if you were already planning on attaching a link to your tweet and you attached a photo to your tweet on Hootsuite, your tweet would show the text with two links.
 A user would have to click on the second link to see the photo you attached to Hootsuite.
 It also meant that if you wanted the picture to show on the tweet, you would need to post the tweet manually.

 Hootsuite has now fixed this issue and allows you to schedule tweets with full photos.
 This is excellent news for hoteliers since it is no longer necessary to manually post a tweet if you would like to include an image.
 When you schedule a tweet, you will be able to see the tweet along with the accompanying photo under pending tweets.

 To schedule a tweet with a photo, click the little paper clip on the bottom right of the text box.
 Another box will pop up where you can click ‘Select files to upload.’
-Choose the photo(s) you wish to attach and be sure to wait until the photo has completely uploaded before scheduling the tweet.
+Choose the photo(s) you wish to attach and be sure to wait until the picture has completely uploaded before scheduling the tweet.
 After the photo is uploaded, you can delete the link that is generated if you wish.
-This link will simply open the photo in a separate window and is not needed for the photo to be posted.
+This link will open the picture in a separate window and is not needed for the photo to be posted.

 Now that you will be able to include photos in tweets more often, here are some helpful tips for hoteliers:

-*Use high quality photos to catch users’ attention
+*Use high-quality images to catch users’ attention